MyUsernamee/MinecraftBackdoorDetector/README.md

 # MinecraftBackdoorDetector
-Checks Minecraft logs to see if the jndi:ldap appears.
+Checks Minecraft logs to see if the string jndi:ldap appears.

 # Usage